freenas/freenas-docs/userguide/plugins.rst

 Plugins
 =======

-The legacy plugins infrastructure has been deprecated and is no longer supported.
+.. warning:: The legacy plugins infrastructure has been deprecated and is no longer supported.
 Plugins installation has been removed from the legacy UI but it can still be used to manage existing plugins.
    It is recommended to reinstall all legacy plugins using the new UI.

 .. _Installed Plugins: